 You already have the documents.
 This just wraps them in a swipeable link.

-- Export your lesson guide, tide chart, and board-sizing guide as one PDF, cover page first.
+- Gather your sheets into one PDF.
+Put the lesson guide, tide chart, and board-sizing guide in a single file, cover page first.

-- Upload it to Flipbooks AI and let it become a tap-to-flip book with real page-turn motion.
+- Upload it and let it flip.
+Drop the PDF into Flipbooks AI and it becomes a tap-to-flip book with real page-turn motion.

-- Copy the single share link and drop it into your booking confirmation email and camp welcome message.
+- Send the link before the lesson.
+Paste the single share link into your booking confirmation email and your camp welcome message.

-- Print a small sign with a QR code for the surf shack so walk-ins can scan and read before the whitewater session.
+- Print a QR sign for the shack.
+Walk-ins scan it and read the leash and wax section while they wait for the whitewater session.

 If you run structured multi-day courses, the course material publisher keeps each day's drills in order, and a travel-guide-flipbook works well for the wider stay with directions, board rental, and local surf spots.